Parallel-in-Time/pySDC/README.md

 conda env create -f etc/environment-base.yml
 ```

-Alternatively, you can also use `pip` to install pySDC using the code from the GitHub repository:
+If you want to install the developer version using `pip` directly from the GitHub repository, use this:

 ```
 # optionally use venv